Marika Kōno

-Marika Kohno (高野 麻里佳, Kōno Marika) is a Japanese voice actress and singer from Tokyo, Japan.
-She was previously affiliated with the agency Mausu Promotion, but is currently affiliated with Aoni Production.
-Debuting as a voice actress in 2013, she played her first main role as Rin Kohana in the 2015 anime television series Seiyu's Life!.
-She, together with the other main cast members of Seiyu's Life, are also members of the music group Earphones.
-She is known for her roles as Yua Nakajima in Hinako Note, Yumina Urnea Belfast in In Another World with My Smartphone, and Silence Suzuka in Uma Musume Pretty Derby.
+Marika Kohno (高野 麻里佳, Kōno Marika) is a Japanese voice actress and singer from Tokyo.
+She was affiliated with the agency Mausu Promotion before becoming affiliated with Aoni Production.
+Debuting as a voice actress in 2013, her first main role was in the 2015 anime television series Seiyu's Life! as Rin Kohana.
+She and the other main cast members of Seiyu's Life! are also members of the music group Earphones.
+She is known for her roles as Yua Nakajima in Hinako Note, Yumina Urnea Belfast in In Another World with My Smartphone, Mahiro Oyama in Onimai, and Silence Suzuka in Uma Musume Pretty Derby.